 Mindfulness is a set of practices that leads to being more awake in and for your life.
 It is most often defined as “paying attention, on purpose, without judgment, to what is happening in the moment.”
-In other words, when mindful, we are noticing both our internal, subjective experience (thoughts, feelings, sensations) as well as our objective, external circumstancesundefinedand we notice them just asthey areundefinedfree of embellishments, opinions and stories.
+In other words, when mindful, we are noticing both our internal, subjective experience (thoughts, feelings, sensations) as well as our objective, external circumstances.
+We notice these experiences just as they are -- free of embellishments, opinions and stories.

 Here is a story that offers an applied description of Mindfulness: Children, eight to ten years old, were taught mindfulness meditation for eight weeks.
 At the end, one ten-year-old boy was asked, “What is different for you now?”
 He responded, “Before mindfulness, I used to beat up my little sister two or three times a week, just because she was there.
 The last time I started to hit here, I stopped and thought, ‘Why would I do that?’ and decided not to hit her.”